tyler-johnson/bootstrap-package-manager/README.md

 # Bootstrap Package Manager

 This is a simple command line interface for installing and compiling Twitter Bootstrap written in Node.js.
 It has many options, but the default is to install everything, without compression.
-It can also automatically include Font-Awesome and a custom variables.less file.
+It also integrates with a few extra Bootstrap resources, including Font-Awesome and Bootswatch themes.

 ## Install